Complete Guide to Cres Island, Croatia: Top Beaches & Top Things to Do

 This cave hasn’t been advertised like, the famous Vis island blue cave, but if happen to be in Cres town, drop by the local tourist office to have more info if they organize a day tour to this blue beauty.

 If you are a fan of sailing, the best way is to rent a sailboat to visit the cave.
-The best explanation of how to get to the blue cave, you'll find on my partners Yacht Rent company website, explaining all details about the the cave.

 As each island in Croatia Adriatic Sea and the island of Cres boasts by numerous beaches, majority pebble ones.
 Many beaches are hidden and hardly accessible if you don’t have a boat.